-The Senco and Governing Body to take account of any changes made to the Code of Practice or Buckinghamshire Guidelines review the SEND policy annually.
+The SEN policy is reviewed annually by the SENCo and Governing Body to take account of any changes made to the Code of Practice or Buckinghamshire Guidelines.

 Equal Opportunities

 This policy has been written in accordance with, and meets the requirements of the Equality Act 2010.